Group actions on spheres with rank one isotropy: Abstract

 \section{Abstract}

-Let $G$ be a rank two finite group, and let $\cH$ denote the family of all rank one $p$-subgroups of $G$, for which $\rk_p(G)=2$.
-We show that a rank two finite group $G$ which satisfies certain group-theoretic conditions admits a finite $G$-CW-complex $X\simeq S^n$ with isotropy in $\cH$, whose fixed sets are homotopy spheres.
+Let $G$ be a rank two finite group, and let $\cH$ denote the family of all rank one $p$-subgroups of $G$ for which $\rk_p(G)=2$.
+We show that a rank two finite group $G$ which satisfies certain explicit group-theoretic conditions admits a finite $G$-CW-complex $X\simeq S^n$ with isotropy in $\cH$, whose fixed sets are homotopy spheres.
+Our construction provides an infinite family of new non-linear $G$-CW-complex examples.